Here I will try to centralize the books I’ve read about Indonesia and to write a short review of them.

 - Andrea Hirata – The Rainbow Troops [Laskar Pelangi] (2005) : Indonesia’s best selling book ever.
 For a good reason.
 All Indonesia is contained in that book.
 The story of poor and young kids in Belitung island.
 Fantastic and often hilarious.

 - Eka Kurniawan – Vengeance Is Mine.
-All Others Pay Cash [Seperti Dendam, Rindu Harus Dibayar Tuntas] (2017) : not the best of Kurniawan.
+All Others Pay Cash [Seperti Dendam, Rindu Harus Dibayar Tuntas] (2014) : not my favourite of Kurniawan but still a pleasant read.

 - Mochtar Lubis – Twilight In Jakarta [Senja Di Jakarta] (1963) : good social chronicle of Jakarta in the 60s.